-Benchmark 5000 and 6000 units must be installed on a level 4 to 8 inch (10.2 to 20.3 cm) thick housekeeping pad to ensure proper condensate drainage.
+The unit must be installed on a 4 to 8 inch (10.2 to 20.3 cm) thick housekeeping pad to ensure proper condensate drainage.
 If anchoring the unit, refer to Figure 2-3 for anchor locations.

 When using the AERCO Condensate Neutralizer Tank for proper condensate drainage, the Neutralizer Tank must be stored in a pit, OR the boiler and AERCO Condensate Trap must be elevated higher than 4" (10.2 cm) above the floor.
 Ensure that the condensate assembly is not positioned above the housekeeping pad during installation so as not to interference with condensate piping.
-See Condensate Tank Instructions TID-0074 for details.